pgherveou/squid/README.md

 installation
 ------------

-from the root project type
+from the root folder of this project type

 ```
 cake build